Vectors

 Function pointers used by _call_tls_dtors

 Called as a part of __run_exit_handlers as described above, has a list of destructors to invoke.
-The function pointers are mangled using (see link above for evasion technique)
+The function pointers are mangled using Pointer Guardarrow-up-right (see link above for evasion technique)

 .fini ELF termination function table